harvsclein/SQL-Exploratory-Analysis-Global-Layoffs/README.md

 ## About The Project

 This project focuses on performing an **Exploratory Data Analysis (EDA)** on a global layoffs dataset using **MySQL**.
-I explored workforce reduction patterns across companies, industries, countries, locations, and company growth stages to better understand how layoffs evolved over time.
+I explored workforce reduction patterns across companies, industries, countries, locations, and company growth stages to better comprehend how layoffs evolved over time.

 ---